Functional fitness: How to turn your desk into a gym

 - Bicep curl.
-Use a full purse, briefcase or full water bottle to work your arms.
+Use a full purse, briefcase, or water bottle to work your arms.
 Keep your elbows close to your sides, and don’t rush the movement; the slower you go, the harder your muscles work.
 Go for 15–20 reps.

 - Pencil pincher.
-Feeling stiff and sore?
+Are you feeling stiff and sore?
 A back strengthener can help.
 Drop your shoulders and roll them back, then pretend you’re holding a pencil between your shoulder blades.
 Pinch it as hard as you can, then release.
 Try 10–12 reps.

 - Namaste.
 Sit up straight, with your feet on the floor.
 Put your hands together in front of you, prayer-style, with your elbows out.
-Now push your palms together as hard as you can for 15–20 seconds.
+Now push your palms together as hard as possible for 15–20 seconds.
 Feel those shoulders and biceps work?
 Good.
 Now do it 5–10 more times.

 - Tricep desk dips.
 Want to tone the backs of your arms?
-Stand facing away from your desk and place your palms on the edge of the desk on either side of you.
+Stand facing away from your desk and place your palms on the edge of the desk on either side.
 (Make sure your desk is secured before trying this!)
-Lower your body until your elbows are at 90 degrees, then push back up slowly, making sure you straighten your arms completely at the top.
+Lower your body until your elbows are 90 degrees, then push back up slowly, ensuring you straighten your arms completely at the top.
 Repeat 12–15 times.

 Lower body moves

-Sitting all day isn’t doing your body any favours — it’s hard on your joints, your circulation, your digestive system, you name it.
-Stand up as often as you can (or use a stand-up desk) and try these simple strengtheners.
+Sitting all day isn’t doing your body any favours—it’s hard on your joints, circulation, digestive system, you name it.
+Stand up as often as possible (or use a stand-up desk) and try these simple strengtheners.

 - Glute squeezes.
-This one is incredibly easy — and surprisingly effective.
+This one is straightforward—and surprisingly effective.
 Simply tighten your glutes, hold for 10 seconds, then release.
 Repeat as many times as you want.